-1) Will be able to obtain careers as avionics/ electronics technicians.
-AAS avionics graduates will be able to pursue positions that require avionics/electronics design, development, installation, maintenance and repair.

-- 2) Will pursue FCC license, professional and/or continued education. - 3) Will conduct themselves as responsible members of society and understand need for continuous professional improvement.
+- Will be able to obtain careers as avionics/ electronics technicians.
+AAS avionics graduates will be able to pursue positions that require avionics/electronics design, development, installation, maintenance and repair. - 2) Will be able to pursue FCC license, professional and/or continued education. - 3) Will conduct themselves as responsible members of society and understand need for continuous professional improvement.

-The AAS electronic engineering technology - Avionics program seeks to provide an engaging educational experience for students.
+The Electronics Engineering Technology-Avionics AAS program presents information and learning experience to students.
 These form the basis for particular abilities that students should be able to demonstrate prior to graduation.
-These abilities coincide with new ETAC ABET criterion 3 (1) through (5) requirements as presented below:
+These abilities coincide with ABET criterion 3 (a) through (k) requirements as presented below: